stoeps13/connections-doc/source/admin/admin/t_admin_enabling_roundtrip_edit.md

 Round-trip editing is not available by default.
 Being able to perform round-trip editing is dependent on the desktop plug-ins being installed on users' clients.

+!!! note
-**Note:** Round-trip editing should be configured before the desktop clients are configured.
+    Round-trip editing should be configured before the desktop clients are configured.
 If round-trip editing is configured after the desktop client plug-ins, users will have to refresh their server configuration manually.

 To ensure that round-trip editing is enabled, perform the following steps: